withastro/docs/src/pages/en/guides/content.md

 ## Writing Content

-In Astro, you can author your content in a variety of ways.
+In Astro, you can author your content in a variety of ways:
-- In Markdown (`.md`) files, designed to make it easy to write rich text content
+- In Markdown (`.md`) files, designed to make it easy to write rich text content.
-- In MDX (`.mdx`) files, which let you include components and dynamic expressions in your document
+- In MDX (`.mdx`) files, which let you include components and dynamic expressions in your document.
 - Using a third-party content management system (CMS), then pulling that content into a `.astro` page.

 ### Markdown Authoring
 Markdown is a convenient syntax for writing rich text with basic formatting and common elements like headers, lists, and images.
 Astro has built-in support for Markdown files in your project.